ar-russ/ar-russ/README.md

 <hr>

 ### Hard skills:
-Python ·  FastAPI · SQLAlchemy · Alembic · Django ORM · SQL · aiogram · arq · httpx
+Python ·  FastAPI · SQLAlchemy · Alembic · Django · SQL · aiogram · arq · httpx

 <!--
 **fireruss/fireruss** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.